saveourtool/save-cli/README.md

 ## How to start
 1. Prepare and configure your test base in the proper format.
 See [test_detection](#test_detection) and [plugins](#plugins)
-2. Run the following: `save --testConfig "/my/path/to/test/save.toml"`
+2. Run the following: `save --testRootPath "/my/path/to/tests"`.
+Directory `tests` should contain `save.toml` configuration file.

 ## How to configure
 SAVE has a command line interface that runs the framework and your executable.
 What you need is simply to configure the output of your static analyzer so SAVE will be able to